rochabr/rochabr/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on projects at Microsoft while helping customers withe their Azure journey.
-- 🌱 I’m currently re-learning Go
+- 🔭 I’m a solution architect focusing on cloud native development and application modernization.
+I'm currently helping customers achieve their best on Azure at Microsoft as a Technical Specialist.
+On my free time I dabble in open source, playing bass, writing, and watercolor (I'm pretty bad, but it relaxes me 🌱).
+I love being an advocate for technology that I love, either doing public presentations or writing about them.
 - 💬 Ask me about: cloud native development, distributed applications, integration services, microservices.

 ## Portfolio